AI-accelerated Discovery of Altermagnetic Materials: Introduction

-Conventional discovery methods primarily rely on screening in a large search space by human experts resorting to physics-based experience, which, as a result, is subjected to low efficiency and unsatisfactory accuracy.
-Meanwhile, artificial intelligence~(AI) technology has found many key applications in the discovery of materials~\cite{wang2023scientific}.
-For instance, AI was used for predicting organic compound synthesis in organic chemistry~\cite{blakemore2018organic}, planning chemical synthesis pathways~\cite{segler2018planning}, iterative synthesis of small molecules~\cite{lehmann2018towards}, and accelerating the discovery of self-assembling peptides~\cite{batra2022machine}.
+Conventional discovery methods primarily rely on the known magnetic structures and the corresponding spin space group.
+Such approaches are applicable only when the magnetic structure information is known a priori, which has a clear limitation if such information is missing.
+However, there exist over 90,000 magnetic materials documented in the Material Project~\cite{jain2013materials}, among which only 2,138 magnetic structures are known (see the MAGNDATA database~\cite{gallego2016magndata}).
+The reason why the magnetic structures of only about 2\% of magnetic materials have been determined is that it is indeed a non-trivial task that relies on extremely costly neutron scattering experimentation.
+Therefore, it is crucial to develop a method that breaks the bottleneck limitation of missing magnetic structure information, enabling the discovery of new altermagnetic materials without any prior knowledge of such information.
+On the other hand, the altermagnetic property is closely related to the material crystal structure, which provides a basis for the application of artificial intelligence~(AI) methods to the discovery of altermagnetic materials.
+Moreover, the emerging AI technology has found many key applications in the discovery of materials~\cite{wang2023scientific}.
+For instance, AI was used for predicting organic compound synthesis in organic chemistry~\cite{blakemore2018organic}, planning chemical synthesis pathways~\cite{segler2018planning}, iterative synthesis of small molecules~\cite{lehmann2018towards}, accelerating the discovery of self-assembling peptides~\cite{batra2022machine}, designing eutectic solvent~\cite{luu2023generative}, and analyzing \emph{de novo} protein mechanics and structures~\cite{ni2023generative,ni2024forcegen}.
 Recently, deep learning methods have been applied to the prediction of crystal materials with targeted properties~\cite{xie2018crystal,hart2021machine}.
 These methods generally utilize a large amount of crystal structure data to train graph neural network~(GNN) models in an end-to-end manner, without explicit reference to the physical laws underlying these material properties.
 The trained model could predict key physical properties of crystal materials, such as formation energy and band gap, based on a rich training dataset containing over $10^4$ labeled samples~\cite{xie2018crystal}.
-However, such methods are no longer suitable for discovering altermagnetic materials, because of the fact that the known positive samples are extremely limited (e.g., 14 confirmed materials).
+However, such methods are not suitable for discovering altermagnetic materials, because of the fact that the known positive samples are limited.